 – Using prescription medication to reduce outbreaks

 A common prescription medication for fever blisters is the antiviral drug acyclovir (Zovirax), which can be administered as a cream or ointment to reduce how long fever blisters last.
-For professional and customized insight regarding how to treat fever blisters in Medford, Oregon, call Rogue Valley Family Dentistry at 541-773-4073 today to schedule an appointment with the dentist.
+For professional and customized insight regarding how to treat fever blisters in Medford, Oregon, call Open Door Family Dentistry at 541-773-4073 today to schedule an appointment with the dentist.